mailop.pkg

 # dynamic rules to generate the actual

-# final rules to do_one_mailop between:
+# final rules to select between:

 #

-fun prepare (BASE_MAILOPS l)
+fun scan (BASE_MAILOPS l)

 =>